nottrobin/maas-docs/en/nodes-commission.md

 Press the 'Save' button to apply the changes.

-See [Concepts and terms](intro-concepts.md#ip-ranges) for the definitions of reserved range types and [MAAS CLI - advanced tasks](manage-cli-advanced.md#change-the-ip-assignment-mode-of-a-network-interface) to learn how to change the IP-assignment mode of a network interface using the CLI.
+See [Concepts and terms](intro-concepts.md#heading--ip-ranges) for the definitions of reserved range types and [MAAS CLI - advanced tasks](manage-cli-advanced.md#heading--change-the-ip-assignment-mode-of-a-network-interface) to learn how to change the IP-assignment mode of a network interface using the CLI.

-### Bond interfaces
+<h3 id="heading--bond-interfaces">Bond interfaces</h3>

 A bond interface is used to aggregate two or more physical interfaces into a single logical interface.
 A bond is created by selecting more than one interface and clicking the now-active 'Create bond' button: